PickNikRobotics/ik_benchmarking/README.md

 It processes the data and prepares it for visualization.

 - `plot_data()`: This function is responsible for plotting the data.
-It creates box plots for solve times, position, orientation, and joint errors, as well as bar charts for success rates.
+It creates box plots for solve times, position, and orientation errors, as well as bar charts for success rates.

 #### How to Run